jax-ml/jax/docs/pallas/tpu/matmul.md

 +++ {"id": "eSmPJHSchuGX"}

-Note that we do a transpose inside of the `matmul` function (`y = y.swapaxes(0, 1)`).
-This is because transposes in XLA are *logical*, not physical.
-It informs XLA that the custom call would like `y` to be laid out differently before the matmul.
+We do a transpose inside of the `matmul` function (`y = y.swapaxes(0, 1)`).
+This is because inside of a JIT-ted JAX computation, dimension ordering is purely *logical*, not physical, so rearranging dimensions does not imply a physical layout difference.
+However, when we pass an array into a `pallas_call`, we do enforce a major-to-minor dimension ordering constraint.
+By transposing `y` inside of the `matmul` function, we are requesting that `y` be in a transposed layout `(n, k)` instead of the usual `(k, n)`.
+The user will still pass in the array in the (logical) `(n, k)` dimension, however.

-To benchmark the transpose, we actually want `y` to be in the transposed layout beforehand (and we will untranspose it in the benchmark).
+Note: to benchmark the transpose, we actually want `y` to be in the physical transposed layout when we pass it into the kernel, so we don't measure relayout time.
+In the wrapper function, we will (logically) transpose it back to `(n, k)` before passing it into `matmul` because `matmul` expects a logical `(n, k)` dimension ordering.

 ```{code-cell} ipython3
 :id: AcBMHhKLhkDp